oceanprotocol/ocean.py/READMEs/simple-remote.md

 # Quickstart: _Remotely_ Publish Data NFT & Datatoken

-This quickstart is like the [simple-flow](READMEs/data-nfts-and-datatokens-flow.md), but uses [remote services and Rinkeby testnet](https://docs.oceanprotocol.com/core-concepts/networks#rinkeby).
+This quickstart is like the [simple-flow](READMEs/data-nfts-and-datatokens-flow.md), but uses [remote services and Mumbai testnet](https://docs.oceanprotocol.com/core-concepts/networks#mumbai).

 Let's go through each step.